 Why does God allow so much suffering in the world?
-Listen to the podcast, reflect on some questions, and go deeper into study on your own or with a group.
+Listen to the podcast or watch the featured video.
+Then, reflect on some questions and go deeper into study on your own or with a group.
 If you're participating in our reading plan One Story that Leads to Jesus, this Reflections Bible Study lines up with week 16.

 What is one way your community is suffering now?

 Consider God’s character of justice, mercy, and love.
 How does he want to comfort and restore your community?

 What is one step you can take this week to join God’s plan of restoration?